launchdarkly-labs/scarlett-critter-casting/DAY_8_OBSERVABLE_LLMS.md

 - Reasoning: "Costume contains unsafe elements: eyeliner, ribbons"
 - Wait, what?
 The AI suggested face paint and ribbons, evals eval said NO

-**The Real Problem:** Online evals use a model-agnostic eval (MAJ) - an AI agent that evaluates other AI outputs for either quality, safety, and accuracy.
+**The Real Problem:** Online evals use a model-agnostic eval (MAJ) - an AI agent that evaluates other AI outputs for quality, safety, or accuracy.
 The out-of-the-box accuracy eval is VERY safety-conscious.
 The eval's actual comments:
 - "Costume includes eyeliner which could be harmful to pets" (It's a DALL-E image!)
 - "Ribbons pose entanglement risk"
 - "Bells are a choking hazard" (It's AI-generated art!)